More

 Step 5: Click on the checkbox – Run All the Time.
 This option allows the selected app to run on the device without relaunching the app.

-guided access on android
+how to do guided access on android

 Step 6: Now, click on Create Profile to create the profile and apply it on the devices.
 You have successfully set your device in Single App Mode

-how to do guided access
+how to set up guided access on android

 Associate the kiosk mode profile with the required Android devices to implement the equivalent of Guided Access for Android.